This peaches and cream ice cream relies on yogurt as well as cream for its creamy, not-too-sweet base. Toasted hazelnuts add crunch to the peaches.

-We suppose that, technically, this recipe creates something more of a froyo than an ice cream.
-Yet its taste and texture lie somewhere in between.
-We’ll let you be the judge of what you want to call it—only nice things, we’re quite certain.
+Technically, this peaches and cream ice cream recipe creates something more of a froyo than an ice cream given its inclusion of Greek yogurt.
+Yet its taste and texture lie somewhere pleasingly in between.
+We’ll let you be the judge of what you want to call it—only nice things, we’re quite certain.–Renee Schettler Rossi

 - 1 cup cool water

-- 3/4 cup superfine sugar (if you don’t have superfine sugar, simply blitz some granulated sugar in a blender or food processor until super finely ground but not powdery)
+- 3/4 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 1/4 cup heavy cream